 - Cool engine before storing.
 Let engine cool for at least five minutes before storing.
 A hot engine can be a fire hazard. - Shut off fuel supply.
-Make sure gasoline shut-off valve is in the OFF position. - Prevent accidental starting.
-When generator is not in use, remove remove spark plug(s) in order to ensure that generator cannot be started in a storage location or by untrained persons. - Storage location.
+Make sure gasoline shut-off valve is in the OFF position.
+Turn off propane tank valve, as applicable. - Prevent accidental starting.
+When generator is not in use, remove spark plug wire in order to ensure that generator cannot be started in a storage location or by untrained persons. - Storage location.
 Store the generator in a dry location away from sources of heat, open flames, sparks or pilot lights such as water heaters, space heaters, furnaces, clothes dryers, or other gas appliances EVEN IF the generator's gas tank is empty.
 Residual gasoline could ignite. - Exercise regularly.
 Exercise generator every four weeks to dry out moisture that accumulates in the windings.
 If generator cannot be exercised on a regular basis, prepare generator for long term storage. - Periodic maintenance.
 Perform periodic maintenance as directed in this manual to keep the generator in safe working condition.